VMFS Recovery

 Unregistered version

-If preview failed to display contents of the recovered file, you should see a HEX preview.
-HEX preview usually indicates that VMFS Recovery™ doesn’t support such file type, (for example it’s EXE or BIN file) or it's failed to recognize a supported format.
+If the preview failed to display the contents of the recovered file, you should see a HEX preview.
+HEX preview usually indicates that VMFS Recovery™ doesn’t support such file type, (for example, it’s EXE or BIN file) or it's failed to recognize a supported format.
 You may also see an empty preview if no data can be read at all.
-Please do not hesitate to send a screen to our support team so we can assist you to determine if recovery was successful or not and advise you on the recovery procedure.
+Please do not hesitate to send a screen to our support team so we can assist you in determining if recovery was successful or not and advise you on the recovery procedure.

 Return to contents